sweattep/modern_quotes/README.md

 >Most family corporations have rules that dictate a stipulated time period that a young family member has to work elsewhere to gain experience before returning.

+>Grow your network offline, then follow up online as people reach out.
+Volunteer for community events such as local cleanup, festivals, or recreational activities.
+Put business cards on bulletin boards at your local community center, leave flyers at your local gym, donate bookmarks to your local library, etc, etc.

 >Hip-Hop is a word of mouth, street culture.
 That’s what it is.
 It’s not a technology culture

 >targeted application developers with self-service offerings as a `foot in the door` to larger enterprise accounts.